juancc/MLcommon/README.md

     }

 ```

+# Zip architectures
+For share a new architecture compress it in zip format under the folder python for AWS lambda compatibility.
+Install the requirements of each architecture

 ## License
 All rights of this library belongs to Vaico Visión Artificial and no one may distribute, reproduce, or create derivative works.